Teojusin

-In Honam, there is no entity that resembles Teojushin.
-However, there is a deity called Cheollyungshin, the patron of Jangdok, or sauce containers.
+In Honam, there is no entity that resembles Teojusin.
+However, there is a deity called Cheollyungsin, the patron of Jangdok, or sauce containers.

-Compared with the worship of other Gashin, such as Jowangshin or Seongjushin, Teojushin is less known; still, she remains an important deity in Korean mythology.
+Compared with the worship of other Gasins, such as Jowangsin or Seongjusin, Teojusin is less known; still, This deity remains an important deity in Korean mythology.

 Worship

-Teojushin was believed to embody a pot holding rice, peas, or red beans.
+Teojusin was believed to embody a pot holding rice, peas, or red beans.
 The pot was then buried or just placed on the corners of the backyard or the jangdokdae, an open area holding jangdok.
 The pot was covered with a cone-shaped umbrella woven of rice stalks.
 The grains within the pot was replaced every year, and the family made tteok, or rice cakes, out of them.
-The rice cakes were never shared; this is because the tteoks represented luck, and because of the belief that Teojushin was a greedy goddess.
+The rice cakes were never shared; this is because the tteoks represented luck, and because of the belief that Teojusin was a greedy deity.

-In Honam, the people believed in a male deity called Cheollyungshin, the god of the jangdok.
+In Honam, the people believed in a male deity called Cheollyungsin, the god of the jangdok.
 Some also believe him to be the god of taste.
-His worship was generally similar to the worship of Teojushin, except that paper was also stored in the pot.
+His worship was generally similar to the worship of Teojusin, except that paper was also stored in the pot.

-In old Korean society, it was taboo to dig the earth within a house because the rage of Teojushin would come over the diggers.
+In old Korean society, it was taboo to dig the earth within a house because the rage of Teojusin would come over the diggers.

-It was generally considered that Teojushin was greedy, as shown in this gut.
+It was generally considered that Teojusin was greedy, as shown in this gut.